Packing a Healthy Lunch Box

 2 slices tomato, chopped

 1 teaspoon vinaigrette -- whatever you have on hand

 Lay tortilla flat and spread cream cheese all over.
 In a small bowl, toss lettuce, tomato and optional green onion with vinaigrette.
 Set aside.

 Lay chicken out evenly over cream cheese.
 Spread lettuce mixture evenly on top of the chicken.

 Roll up like you would a sleeping bag and secure with a toothpick or just place on a plate, seam side down.
 If this is for a lunch box, wrap securely with plastic wrap.

 Per serving: 373 Calories (kcal); 11g Total Fat; (26% calories from fat); 16g Protein; 4g Dietary Fiber; 54g Carbohydrate; 21mg Cholesterol; 483mg Sodium

 Serves 12 (as an appetizer)

-12 corn tortillas -- or pita, whole wheat tortillas, whatever non-stick spray (health food stores have ones without the propellant or use an oil pump)
+12 corn tortillas -- or pita, whole wheat tortillas, non-stick spray (health food stores have ones without the propellant, or you can use an oil pump)

 Preheat oven to 425 degrees.
 Spray a cookie sheet generously with non-stick spray.